Continued from September's post

 The married sisters referred to above I believe to be:-

 The most interesting and numerous descendents hail from the marriage in 1821 at Friars, Kelso of Elizabeth, (died circa 1835) another sibling, to James Stanislaus Bell.
 (His brother was John Zephaniah Bell (1794-1883) the Scottish artist).
-All four of the children from this match that survived until adulthood went to New Zealand.
+Their daughter Jane migrated to Australia with her husband William Bogle.
+The remaining children from this match that survived until adulthood went to New Zealand.
 The Christian name Randall makes an interesting reappearance too.
 (Anne 'Randall' Scott Grant being the wife of Alexander Ballantyne).

 Whatever these Robertons were, they can never be accused of being boring non achievers.
 This family from Kelso has left a lasting impression in a fascinating chapter in the history of New Zealand's early settlers.

 In researching these last two posts I have come across a couple of conflicting references.